qooxdoo/qooxdoo/docs/mobile/deployment.md

 Deployment
 ==========

-Deploy your %{Mobile} application
+Deploy your Mobile application
 ---------------------------------

-You developed a great %{Mobile} application, and want to use or test it on your mobile device.
+You developed a great Mobile application, and want to use or test it on your mobile device.

 For this purpose, we propose using [Apache Cordova](http://incubator.apache.org/cordova/).